vprtwn/BZGFormField/README.md

 # BZGFormField

 `BZGFormField` is a text field with a validity indicator.
+UI/UX by @muffs.

 ![alt tag](https://raw.github.com/benzguo/BZGFormField/master/Screenshots/1.png)